-KiloVoltage and mAs should be adjustable on CBCT equipment and must be optimised during use according to the clinical purpose of the examination, ideally by setting protocols with the input of a medical physics expert B
+X-ray tube voltage and tube current-exposure time product should be adjustable on CBCT equipment and must be optimised during use according to the clinical purpose of the examination, ideally by setting protocols with the input of a medical physics expert

-5.2: Field of View and Collimation
+5.2 Field of view and collimation

 CBCT units can be characterised by their Field of View (FOV).
 The FOV is a cylindrical or spherical volume and determines the shape and size of the reconstructed image.
 FOVs may vary from a few centimetres in height and diameter to a full head reconstruction.
 Several CBCT units offer a range of FOV, whilst a fixed FOV is provided by other units.
 Some CBCT machines offer the option to collimate the beam to the minimum size needed to image the area of interest.
-The size of the FOV is associated with radiation dose to the patient and staff (Hirsch et al 2008; Okano et al 2009; Roberts et al 2009; Lofthag-Hansen et al 2010; Pauwels et al in press).
+The size of the FOV is associated with radiation dose to the patient and staff (Hirsch et al 2008; Okano et al 2009; Roberts et al 2009; Lofthag-Hansen et al 2011; Pauwels et al 2012).

-The study by Pauwels et al (in press), conducted as part of the SEDENTEXCT project, demonstrated well the influence of FOV upon effective dose (Fig. 5.1).
+The study by Pauwels et al (2012), conducted as part of the SEDENTEXCT project, demonstrated well the influence of FOV upon effective dose (Fig. 5.1).
 As can be seen, while each class of FOV shows a wide range of effective dose, there is a clear trend for smaller FOVs to offer lower doses.